-Specific projects delivering on Māori outcomesresponsiveness
+Specific projects delivering on Māori outcomes

-The following table sets out specific projects which will help to deliver on Māori responsiveness - contributing to Māori well-being, organisational effectiveness, and post-Treaty settlement opportunitiesoutcomes.
+The following table sets out specific projects which will help to deliver on Māori outcomes.

-Key projects and initiatives Description Contribution to Māori outcomes responsiveness lwi-Mana whenua engagement Engagement with mana whenua on major transport infrastructure projects using Te Aranga Māori urban design principles, and utilising AT's Māori Engagement Framework Mana whenua input to transport infrastructure development and design, contributing to Auckland's Māori identity Māori values and stormwater Māori values such as kaitiakitanga are considered in stormwater management in transport infrastructure projects Contributing to Auckland's Māori identity Māori wardens Māori Wardens provide a customer service/ambassador role on some train services.
+Key projects and initiatives Description Contribution to Māori outcomes lwi engagement Engagement with mana whenua on major transport infrastructure projects using Te Aranga Māori urban design principles, and utilising AT's Māori Engagement Framework Mana whenua input to transport infrastructure development and design, contributing to Auckland's Māori identity Māori values and stormwater Māori values such as kaitiakitanga are considered in stormwater management in transport infrastructure projects Contributing to Auckland's Māori identity Māori wardens Māori Wardens provide a customer service/ambassador role on some train services.
 The costs of this service are met through a contract between AT and TransDev Contribution to Auckland's Māori identity and transport safety.
-Marae development and papakainga housing Infrastructure support and technical advice on marae development and papakainga housing Improved Māori access to social and economic opportunities
+Marae development and papakainga housing Infrastructure support and technical advice on marae development and papakainga housing Improved Māori access to social and economic opportunities economic opportunities.
+Similarly, capital development projects in areas of high Māori population can also improve Māori access to social and economic opportunities.

 In addition, although most AT projects are not specifically tailored to Māori, many of them will directly benefit Māori by virtue of their nature and location.
-For example, the roll-out of the new public transport network will improve the range of destinations and service frequencies for public transport in areas with high concentrations of Māori, thereby improving Māori access to social and economic opportunities.
-Similarly, capital development projects in areas of high Māori population can also improve Māori access to social and economic opportunities.
+For example, the roll-out of the new public transport network will improve the range of destinations and service frequencies for public transport in areas with high concentrations of Māori, thereby improving Māori access to social and